Nazulka/Visit-Kyrgyzstan/README.md

 ___
 This website aims to promote and advance Kyrgyzstan as a travel destination on the international market.
-It communicates the diverse appeal of the country: it's authenticity, natural beauty and unique nomadic culture and provides you with the necessary inspiration to start planning a visit for next summer!
+It communicates the diverse appeal of the country: it's authenticity, natural beauty and unique nomadic culture and provides users with the necessary inspiration to start planning a visit for next summer!

 ### Table of contents
+___
   * [About](#about)
   * [UX](#ux)
   * [Strategy](#strategy)